 Inappropriate ad code use

 Different ad formats have different ad codes as well as the same ad formats may have different sizes.
-It is important not to mix everything up and use proper ad codes in every case.
+It is important not to mix everything up and use a proper ad code in every case.

 Incomplete/incorrect ad code

 It is essential to make sure you're using a correct and complete ad code (or URL).
 Otherwise, all the visits will result in no ads shown.

 Please don't change the ad code or URL unless you're sure about what you're doing.
 Besides, always remember to check if the code (URL) is complete and all the tags and macros are in place.

 Running ad campaigns using various targeting options may result in ad discrepancy.
 Make sure all your ad campaigns settings (geo, device, frequency capping, limits, etc.) correspond to the sources of traffic used.